-- A student is at risk of Program Disenrollment if he or she does not meet the conditions for removing Program Probation outlined in the letter of Program Probation. - A student is at risk of Program Disenrollment if he or she incurs another reason for Program Warning or Program Probation while on Program Probation. - A student is at risk of Program Disenrollment if he or she incurs two reasons for Program Probation in the same term.
+- A student is at risk of Program Disenrollment if they do not meet the conditions for removing Program Probation outlined in the letter of Program Probation. - A student is at risk of Program Disenrollment if they incur another reason for Program Warning or Program Probation while on Program Probation. - A student is at risk of Program Disenrollment if they incur two reasons for Program Probation in the same term.